wecreatedigital/starter-wordpress/README.md

 ## This uses/compromised of:
 ### [1. phpdotenv](https://github.com/vlucas/phpdotenv)
 - Why? *"Number three on this list is to store the config in the environment because configuration varies substantially across deploys, code does not."*
-- We are inspired by the environment file [Laravel](laravel.com) and took note from (this)[https://m.dotdev.co/secure-your-wordpress-config-with-dotenv-d939fcb06e24] article to get us started!
+- We love working in [Laravel](laravel.com) and have introduced an environment file by [vlucas](https://github.com/vlucas/).
+[This](https://m.dotdev.co/secure-your-wordpress-config-with-dotenv-d939fcb06e24) article got us started!
-- The .env config file follows many common WP constaints and a few extras which help speed up development
+- The .env config file follows many common WP constants and a few extras which help speed up development

         ENV=local
         WP_DEBUG=true